Enter your details to view and download the full PDF version

 Google defines a “Good” experience when 75% or more of your users experience the following:

-It’s worth noting that once you’ve met these thresholds for “Good”, your search ranking won’t be impacted by any gains above and beyond this.
-However, the other benefits associated with better scores (conversions, trust, reduced bounce etc) are obviously still in play.
+Once you’ve met these thresholds for “Good”, your search ranking won’t be impacted by any gains above and beyond this.
+However, the other benefits associated with better scores (conversions, trust, reduced bounce, etc) are obviously still in play.

-Let's run through some common CWV culprits, with actionable tactics to improve LCP, FID, and CLS on your own site.
+Let's run through some common Core Web Vitals hurdles, with actionable tactics to improve LCP, INP, and CLS on your own site.

 Make sure critical-path CSS for content above the fold lives in <head>